oschrenk/notes/osx.md

 ### Audio doesn't work ###

 At some point audio output didn't work.
 I couldn't even change volume.
 What happened was that somehow my Macbook was outputting digital audio (indicated by a red light from the headphone jack).
 Inserting a headphone plug a few times and wiggling it around helped reset things.

+### Show hidden files in Dialogs ###

+Press `⌘⇧.` and the the dialog box now will display any hidden files or folders within its list items.
+You can toggle between the hidden files and folders being displayed by pressing it again.